 - 28-701E ditto above (only applies to *motor* vehicles).

 - 28-815A says simply “Rider must operate as near to the right side of the road as practical” It is obvious that this is going to cause lots of confusion because none of the conditions (i.e. only applies when less than normal speed of traffic) AND NONE of the many exceptions are even mentioned!!!!! (narrow lane, passing, debris, etc).
-Oh, and i was sort of pleasantly surprised this was mentioned with regard to 28-815 “The edge of the roadway indicator is not a bike lane (has to be marked)”… though it’s a bit cryptic.
+Oh, and i was sort of pleasantly surprised this was mentioned with regard to 28-815 “The edge of the roadway indicator is not a bike lane (has to be marked)”… though it’s a bit cryptic, it’s apparently a reference to fake bike lanes (edge lines masquerading as a bike lane); plus should be explicitly mentioned that shoulders are not mandatory use for bicyclists (or any driver for that matter).

-- This is one of my (and Eric’s!) personal favorite topics: In one bit of interpretation — “DUI laws do not apply to bicycles”
+- This is one of my personal favorite legal topics: In one bit of interpretation — “DUI laws do not apply to bicycles”

-- Since the outline can’t say what’s NOT in the law; it should be verified that students are apprised, e.g., there are no state laws prohibiting sidewalk/crosswalk cycling; and that local regulation is key here, as well as briefly discussing Maxwell.
+- Since the outline can’t say what’s NOT in the law; it should be verified that the future LEOs are apprised, e.g., there are no state laws prohibiting or even regulating sidewalk/crosswalk cycling; and that local regulation is key here, as well as briefly discussing Maxwell.

 Random / Other Law Enforcement-specific topics